Vanilagy/mp4-muxer/README.md

 when the timestamps are irregular.
 Therefore, whenever possible, try aiming for a fixed frame rate.

 ## Implementation & development
-MP4 files are based on the ISO Base Media Format, which structures its files as a hierachy of boxes (or atoms).
+MP4 files are based on the ISO Base Media Format, which structures its files as a hierarchy of boxes (or atoms).
 The standards used to implement this library were
 [ISO/IEC 14496-1](http://netmedia.zju.edu.cn/multimedia2013/mpeg-4/ISO%20IEC%2014496-1%20MPEG-4%20System%20Standard.pdf),
 [ISO/IEC 14496-12](https://web.archive.org/web/20180219054429/http://l.web.umkc.edu/lizhu/teaching/2016sp.video-communication/ref/mp4.pdf)